vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 is normally confirmed in the bank after 3-10 days, but it sometimes takes even longer.
 When this is done, the bank will make the remaining (250 NOK) available in the customer's account again.
-This process depends entirely on the customer's bank, and Vipps can not speed it up.
+This process depends entirely on the customer's bank, and Vipps cannot speed it up.

 Banks keep reservations for the same number of days regardless of whether there has been one or more captures.
 Banks do not extend the reservation if a partial